Alawi Sultanate: Flag

 The Alawis are said to have adopted a plain red flag in the 17th century.
 Such a red flag was still being used until 1915, when a green star was added to the current Moroccan flag.
 Different origins have been proposed for the red flag.
 Moroccan researcher Nabil Mouline has suggested that it was adopted when Sultan al-Rashid captured Rabat, which was inhabited at the time by Andalusians who used the red flag.
-Others have claimed that the red colour represents the Alawis' claim of sharifian descent, much like the Sharifs of Mecca (who also claimed descent from the Islamic prophet Muhammad) used a red flag.
+Others have claimed that the red colour represents the Alawis' claim of sharifian descent, much like the Sharifs of Mecca (who also claimed descent from Muhammad) used a red flag.
 Nabil Mouline suggests that the Alawis also used a green flag.